-While professionally managed HOAs make up about 80% of registered HOAs in Colorado, many communities prefer to self-manage the affairs of their association.
+In Colorado, professionally managed HOAs make up about 80% of registered HOAs in Colorado, but many communities prefer to self-manage the affairs of their association.
 The HOA Center strives to provide quality information and resources that may be helpful to self-managed associations.
 For board members of self-managed HOAs, there are some things to keep in mind and regularly consider.
 The HOA Center has prepared numerous resources for Self Managed associations.

 There will be a considerable time commitment required in order to efficiently and effectively manage an HOA, regardless of the size.
 This should be a primary consideration when thinking about offering your candidacy for board membership.

 General Board Member Responsibility & Liability

 The Colorado Common Interest Ownership Act and the Colorado Revised Nonprofit Corporation Act both contain standards for both responsibility and liability with regard to board membership.